Maine Camps Listing

-This boys’ sports camp offers two four-week sessions.
-Cobbossee campers are athletically driven, with an interest in improving their skills and learning new techniques.
-The camp also offers an adventure program, in which boys spend nights outdoors learning how to pitch a tent, cook on an open fire, and bond with other campers.
+This boys sports camp offers two four-week sessions.
+Campers are athletically driven with an interest in improving their skills and learning new techniques.
+Camp Cobbossee also offers an adventure program, in which boys spend nights outdoors learning how to pitch a tent, cook on an open fire, and bond with other campers.

 Sweden | encore-coda.com

 Owned and operated by the Saltman family for 66 years, this camp features music study of every size and style, including band, orchestra, chorus, jazz band, jazz choir, chamber music, rock band, private lessons, and many concerts.
 It is set on beautiful lakefront and has programming for campers ages 9 though 17.

 Founded in 1921, Fernwood is an all-girls camp on Lake Thompson.
 Campers choose from over 36 activities offered in an environment that promotes social and emotional growth.
 Activities include on-site horseback riding, silver jewelry-making, rock climbing, competitive sports, waterskiing, tennis, theater, dance, gymnastics, archery, studio arts, and more.